Badr-Ait-Hammou/react-portfolio/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`] as you can see i have deployed the project, so to see the demonstration all you have to do is open this link aithammoubadr.me
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`] as you can see i have deployed the project, so to see the demonstration all you have to do is open this link https://aithammoubadr.me/

 ** Getting Started